clarkfitzg/phd_research/notes/code_analysis_tasks.md

 I've ran into this as a particular problem- a default was to compute the names so the code took an order of magnitude longer than it should have.
-If the remainder of the code doesn't need the
+If the remainder of the code doesn't use the names then we don't ever need to do any operations on the names.

 __Statements that can be made more efficient by data reorganization__